Smith Drug Company Established

 A Suburban Campus

 As Smith Drug expanded to the west, a decision was made to open a distribution center in Paragould, Arkansas.
 The facility, housed in a 100,000 square foot building constructed by local industry seekers, was opened in 2004.
-About 50 persons are employed in the distribution center, which is managed by Wade Lewis.
+About 50 persons are employed in the distribution center.

-Smith Drug Company continued to expand its geographical reach, opening a second 108,000 square ft. fully automated distribution facility in Valdosta, Georgia.
-The new facility, managed by Bruce Allred, employs about 50 people.
-The Valdosta distribution center services customers in Florida, South Georgia, and south Alabama.
+Smith Drug Company continued to expand its geographical reach, opening a second 108,000 square foot fully automated distribution facility in Valdosta, Georgia.
+The new facility employs about 50 people.
+The Valdosta distribution center services customers in Florida, South Georgia, and South Alabama.

 A Proud Heritage and Bright Future